urbaniak/cee-formatter/README.md

 ### rsyslog config

-Entries are inserted into a db called "logs" into a collection named "destinationx".
+Entries are inserted into a db called "logs" into a collection named "cee".

 ```
 #################